major75/rusty-gossip/README.md

 # rusty-gossip

 An example of simple p2p gossiping network implementation written on Rust lang.
 Network peers use a kind of heartbeat technique to synchronize network state among each others.
-Peers will send an arbitrary messages to each other with time period (in seconds) specified as a per peer runtime parameter.
+Peers will send an arbitrary messages to each other within time period (in seconds) specified as a per peer runtime parameter.

 #### Program usage: